dosipod/SrWiki/Digital-Microphone-Hookup.md

 In older releases, you need to change pins used by defining `I2S_WS`, `I2S_SD`, and `I2S_SCK` in your PlatformIO config, or by editing the values in audio_reactive.h.

-Note that 'Other' is supposed to represent the GY-SPH0645 I²S, which did not function correctly during testing with the INMP441 setup.
+Note that 'Other' is supposed to represent the GY-SPH0645 I²S, which did not function correctly in older releases of WLED-SR when testing with the INMP441 setup.

 We do not have these digital microphones running on an ESP8266.